klahnakoski/mo-deploy/docs/library-versioning.md

 ## Distributed Library Propagation

-A system of two svn tools allows third party projects to propagate libray updates
+A system with two svn servers allows third party projects to propagate library updates

 <img src="library-versioning-propagation.png" style="width:391px">

-In the diagram above, we can assume there are two programmers (1 and 2), each with thier own local SVN repository containing shared libraries they use.
-After programmer1 updates `project2`, programmer3 can pickup that change and transfer it to `project3`.
+In the diagram above, we can assume there are two programmers (1 and 2), each with their own local SVN repository containing shared libraries.
+Programmer1 can propagate changes from `project1` to `project2`.
+After programmer1 pushes updates to `project2`, programmer3 can pull those changes and propagate them to `project3`.